Latest Update 11/6/2013

 - Enhance clinical decision-making.

 - Track public health issues.

 - Appropriately pay for services provided.

 Wellmark’s Plans for ICD-10 Regulatory Conversion

 Wellmark’s plan is being integrated with key business partners, including vendors and clearinghouses.
 Periodic updates will be shared with the provider community and other stakeholders.
-Targeted provider testing is projected to begin in the early second quarter of 2014.
+Provider testing is projected to begin early second quarter of 2014.

 ICD-10 Frequently Asked Questions

 Here are some frequently asked questions regarding Wellmark’s plans and progress to ICD-10.
 Wellmark will add information to this Q&A regularly, so check here often.